Cannot access HDD files through Linux Mint Live USB

 Correct Permissions Issues: After mounting the partition, you might encounter permission issues when trying to access specific files or folders.
 Use the

-commands to adjust permissions.
-For example, to grant your user ownership and full access to all files in the/mnt/ubuntu_recovery
+chownandchmodcommands to adjust permissions.
+For example, to grant your user ownership and full access to all files in the/mnt/ubuntu_recoverydirectory, you can use:sudo chown -R $USER:$USER /mnt/ubuntu_recovery sudo chmod -R 775 /mnt/ubuntu_recoveryReplace

 Data Recovery Tools: A Last Resort